frederic-perez/AmE-dictionary/dictionary.md

 __flouted__ _Objections by businesses and the agriculture community, which flouted the law._
 __flouting__ _Flouting the law._
 __flubbed__
-__fluke__ :two: _His recent victory against Silva was no fluke._ _They need to replicate the study to make sure it wasn't just a fluke._
+__fluke__ :two: An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident. _His recent victory against Silva was no fluke._ _They need to replicate the study to make sure it wasn't just a fluke._
 __flurry__ __1__ An occasion when there is a lot of activity, interest, excitement, etc. within a short period of time: _a sudden flurry of activity_ __2__ A small amount of snow, rain, etc. that falls for a short time and then stops: _snow flurries_
 __flyer__ _He caught such a flyer leaving the gate I had to take advantage of it._
 __fodder__ :two: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder._